dataswift/open-source-developer-portal/app/resources/facilitator-fee.md

 Since a fee is a separate transfer in itself, it will show up in the transfer listing of either the [Account](https://docsv2.dwolla.com/#list-an-account39s-transfers) or [Customer](https://docsv2.dwolla.com/#list-a-customer39s-transfers) resource, depending on which party is sending or receiving the fee.
 To correlate a fee to the transfer that the fee was charged on, a key of `created-from-transfer` will be returned in the list of links on a unique transfer resource.
 The `created-from-transfer` key can also be used to differentiate a fee from other transfer types.

 **Refunding fees:**
-Within API v2, an endpoint does not exist to `refund` a processed transfer from the receiving user or account back to the sending party—this includes fees if any were charged.
+Within the Access API, an endpoint does not exist to `refund` a processed transfer from the receiving user or account back to the sending party—this includes fees if any were charged.
 Refunds occur by the destination user initiating a separate transfer in reverse from the funding source in which they received the funds.
 As a facilitator who received funds from the fee, you must determine if the charged user will incur the cost of the fee or be refunded for the original fee amount charged.

 ```noselect
 GET https://api-uat.dwolla.com/transfers/416a2857-c887-4cca-bd02-8c3f75c4bb0e